HyperDbg/hwdbg-website/docs/usecases.md

 # Anomaly Definition

 When it comes to testing and fuzzing chips, it is important to have a common definition of *anomaly*, as fuzzing involves searching for anomalies in software or hardware.
 An anomaly is the occurrence of an unexpected state that the designer did not anticipate.
 Once an anomaly is detected, hwdbg can determine the appropriate subsequent action.
-Previously, researchers`~\cite{trippel2022fuzzing}` introduced a definition of anomalies that can occur within chips for white-box (RTL source code is available) fuzzing.
+Previously, researchers introduced a [definition of anomalies](https://www.usenix.org/conference/usenixsecurity22/presentation/trippel) that can occur within chips for white-box (RTL source code is available) fuzzing.
 Since hwdbg mainly operates on black-box (closed source) chips, the same anomaly concepts could not be used, hence we have categorized hardware anomalies into two subsections, each described below.

 ## Anomalies In Expected Functionalities